Fuel delivery to enter Delhi-NCR, Mumbai markets

-New Delhi, March 23 (IANS) App based door-to-door fuel delivery service provider, 'The Fuel Delivery' is all set to start operations in India beginning Delhi NCR and the country's business capital Mumbai.
+New Delhi: App based door-to-door fuel delivery service provider, 'The Fuel Delivery' is all set to start operations in India beginning Delhi NCR and the country's business capital Mumbai.

 The new age start-up, brand of Mumbai based RST Fuel Delivery Pvt.
 Ltd. aims to transform the fuel delivery and consumption landscape in the country, empowering both individual consumers as well as large scale customers like construction and logistics companies.